 In centuries past, under King Titus Baloren, Myrazod's cities enjoyed a great deal of independence.
 This was, in part, due to the distance from Myrazod to Idrisol, but also due to the fiercely independent nature of the residents of each city within the province.
-King Baloren allowed this to continue, with each city and community being able to carry out its own laws and policies, so long as the treasure and garrisons of Myrazod were held to the appropriate standards.
-This agreement was mutually beneficial in that the people of Myrazod were more free to pursue their own priorities and King Baloren did not have to invest substantial resources in governing the province.
+King Titus allowed this to continue, with each city and community being able to carry out its own laws and policies, so long as the treasure and garrisons of Myrazod were held to the appropriate standards.
+This agreement was mutually beneficial in that the people of Myrazod were freer to pursue their own priorities and King Titus did not have to invest substantial resources in governing the province.
 From within the nine main communities, a single representative was named duke or duchess of Myrazod, to serve a term of two years at the royal court in Taloncourt.
 Each other major settlement's leader was given the title of count or countess.

-When Kyrix took the throne of Savlinor during the most recent war with Therraz, the Duchess of Myrazod declared that Myrazod would not recognize Kyrix's claim.
+When King Kyrix took the throne of Savlinor after his brother's death, the Duchess of Myrazod declared that Myrazod would not recognize Kyrix's claim.
 In very short order, Kyrix returned from battle with Therraz with an army of his most elite soldiers from Idrisol and Guermont in tow.
 In a single day he stormed the Duchess's keep and turned her entire garrison into undead.
-He personally performed the rituals to turn the Duchess into a powerful undead servant, bound in eternal servitude to Kyrix.
+He personally performed the rituals to turn the Duchess into a powerful undead servant, bound to him in eternal servitude.
 Kyrix then ordered the Duchess to slay the other nine counts and countesses.
 Myrazod limped back into the obedient fold with new counts and countesses professing loyalty to Kyrix.
-Kyrix has declared that the Duchess shall continue in her position with no end of her term until he sees fit for her to be replaced.
-Within three years, the independence Myrazod had enjoyed for millennia was eradicated, purportedly for the greater good of all of Savlinor.
+For more than four centuries, the undead Duchess ruled Myrazod and carried out King Kyrix's orders without question.
+When Leyvan began its campaign against King Kyrix, the Duchess was defeated and Myrazod liberated.